dr-kinder/code-samples/_readme.txt

 graph_modifications.py
 -------------------------------------------------------------------------
-This script creates a simple plot with two lines, then modifies several features of the plot, including axis labels, labels and legend, line style, tick labels, and title.
+This script creates a simple plot with two lines, then modifies several features of the plot, including axis labels, data labels, legend, line style, tick labels, and title.

 -------------------------------------------------------------------------